benoitchantre/starter-blocks/README.md

 ### Server requirements
 - SSH access configured with the deployment public key in `~/.ssh/authorized_keys`
-- Write permissions on the theme directory for the SSH-authenticated user
+- Write permissions on the plugin directory for the SSH-authenticated user